thorstenrie/tserr/README.md

 ## JSON format

 The error messages are fomatted in the JSON format.
-The root element is named "error". "id" is a consecutively numbered id. "code" is a relating HTTP status code. "message" contains the actual pre-defined error message.
+The root element is named "error".
+Each error message has an "id" which is consecutively numbered. "code" is a relating HTTP status code. "message" contains the actual pre-defined error message.

 ```
 {"error":{"id":<int>,"code":<int>,"message":"<string>"}}